hammadx02/weather_app/README.md

 # Movie App
-Movie app made in Flutter with clean architecture using BLoC, Hive and the movie db API.
+Movie app made in Flutter with clean architecture using BLoC and the open weather API.

 ## Features
 - Current Location